CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 Proceeds means

-x1.sec=all “proceeds,” as defined in Article 9 of the U.C.C., of the Collateral, and
+x1.sec=all “proceeds,&rdquo; as defined in Article 9 of the U.C.C., of the Collateral, and

-x2.sec=whatever is recovered when Collateral is sold, exchanged, collected, or disposed of, whether voluntarily or involuntarily, including any additional or replacement Collateral provided during any Insolvency Proceeding and any payment or property received in an Insolvency Proceeding on account of any “secured claim” (within the meaning of section 506(b) of the Bankruptcy Code or similar Bankruptcy Law).
+x2.sec=whatever is recovered when Collateral is sold, exchanged, collected, or disposed of, whether voluntarily or involuntarily, including any additional or replacement Collateral provided during any Insolvency Proceeding and any payment or property received in an Insolvency Proceeding on account of any “secured claim&rdquo; (within the meaning of section 506(b) of the Bankruptcy Code or similar Bankruptcy Law).

 Purchase Date is defined in section 5.2(a)(5).
 Purchase Event is defined in section 5.1(a).